syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/print-and-export.md

 ---
 layout: post
 title: Print and Export in ##Platform_Name## 3D Circular Chart control | Syncfusion
-description: Learn here all about Print and Export in Syncfusion ##Platform_Name## 3D Circular Chart control of Syncfusion Essential JS 2 and more.
+description: Learn here all about print and export in Syncfusion ##Platform_Name## 3D Circular Chart control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Print and Export
 publishingplatform: ##Platform_Name##